ontologyportal/SUMOjEdit/README.md

   to it
 - then execute "ant" from the top SUMOjEdit directory
 - You may have to start jEdit from the command line to get it to use the correct\
-  java with: java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar
+  java with: java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar\
+  Can also create a .bashrc alias for the above java command

 Installation-Mac
 =============================